Travel Guides Crafted by Experienced Archaeologists & Historians

 Nuraghe La Prisgiona: the Archaeology of a Nuragic Village

 The Nuragic culture developed during the Bronze Age in Sardinia, leaving behind a distinctive style of architecture for us to marvel at in modern times.
 Nuraghe are instantly recognisable – these are large megalithic towers constructed of stone; the remnants of a Nuragic civilisation which can be found all over the island.
-In the summer of 2017 I got to visit one of these sites while holidaying in Sardinia.
+During a summer trip to Sardinia I got to visit a number of these striking archaeological sites.
 Nuraghe La Prisgiona has a tower surrounded by a settlement of over 90 buildings, and covering an area of about 5 hectares.

 A view of the Nuragic complex of Nuraghe la Prisgiona in Arzachena, Sardinia.